Woman looking for stolen car

 Comprehensive insurance does not protect against:

 Without comprehensive car insurance, you’re taking on the financial risk of repairing or replacing your car if something unexpected happens.
 Keep in mind that if you decline comprehensive insurance, you can't get collision insurance.
-Collision is the type of insurance you need if you get into an accident with another vehicle.
+Collision coverage is designed to help cover damage if you get into an accident with another vehicle or object.

 Is there a limit to what comprehensive insurance will cover?